zolidar/zolidar-pitch-builder/README.md

 **Created by**: [Ashish Agrawal](https://www.linkedin.com/in/ashishagrawal/), Founder of Zolidar
 **Framework Origin**: Originally developed for Zolidar's employee ownership platform pitch deck

+### Acknowledgments

+Special thanks to our investors and advisors who provided invaluable feedback and resource recommendations:

+- **[Chris Kolenaty](https://www.linkedin.com/in/chris-kolenaty-b10a0a33/)** - For sharing Vinod Khosla's presentation and pitch deck methodology
+- **[Rocky Garff](https://www.linkedin.com/in/rgarff/)** - For pitch deck feedback and strategic guidance
+- **[Payton Dobbs](https://www.linkedin.com/in/paytondobbs/)** - For pitch deck feedback and refinement suggestions

 **Methodology Sources**:
 - Vinod Khosla (Khosla Ventures) - Emotional storytelling and investor psychology